Building on the letter "F", five letters...

 No personal examples.
 Let's keep it to ones from the TV series.

-A female contestant is faced with a choice between "P" and "P".
+- A female contestant has to choose between "P" and "P".
 Her response?
 "I think I'll take a 'P'."

-During the show's second Game Show Hosts Week, one game had Wink Martindale playing against Vicki Lawrence.
-This game in particular had one particularly funny puzzle:
+- During the show's second Game Show Hosts Week, one game had Wink Martindale playing against Vicki Lawrence.
+This game had one particularly funny puzzle:

 Vicki: Oh, please!
 This show is disgusting!